A Henrico mom welcomed home her son after rehab. Then came the pandemic, and the isolation.

-As millions settled into staying home to protect one another over the past month, Mary-Ellen Viglis kept her focus on a health crisis that had been brewing for years within her 19-year-old son, Demetrios.
+As millions settled into staying home to protect one another over the past month, Mary-Ellen Viglis kept her focus on a health crisis that had been brewing for years within her 19-year-old son, Demetrios James Viglis.
 His life, it seemed, had always been in danger.

 He moved into his mother’s Henrico County apartment in February.
 He was fresh off stints in rehab for substance abuse and mental health in Florida and Colorado, but he needed more help with his mental health than the Colorado facility could provide.